 The IAG will be supported by Cochrane staff, in particular:

-- Rachel Marshall, a Senior Cochrane Editorial Officer who is the update’s project manager; and
+- Rachel Marshall, Editorial Lead at the Cochrane Editorial and Methods Department, who is the update’s project manager; and

 - Richard Morley, Cochrane’s Consumer Engagement Officer.